max-ieremenko/SqlDatabase/Examples/MigrationStepsFolder/Modularity/README.md

 2. Resolve the current version of modules: author 1.0, book 1.0 and reader 1.0
 3. Resolve migration step dependencies
 4. build migration sequence: person 1.0 => 2.0; book 1.0 => 2.0; reader 1.0 => 2.0;
-5. Execute each step executed one by one:
+5. Execute each step one by one:

 ```sql
 /* person 1.0 => 2.0 */